Daniel’s True Desire

 Book 2 in the True Gentlemen series

-Daniel Banks is a man of the cloth whose vocation is the last comfort he has left–and even his churchman’s collar is beginning to feel like a noose.
+Daniel Banks is a man of the cloth whose vocation is the last comfort he has left.
 In an attempt to start his life over, Daniel accepts the post of vicar in Haddondale, a position supported by the Earl of Bellefonte.
 There Daniel meets Lady Kirsten Haddonfield, to whom life has also dealt multiple unkind blows.
 Daniel’s interest is piqued by Kirsten’s unsentimental attitude toward her misfortunes, and by the kind-heartedness the lady keeps well hidden.
 Kirsten is much taken with Mr. Banks and his genuine compassion for others, despite his own troubles.
 When Providence intervenes, and Daniel and Kirsten can become engaged, their happiness seems complete…. though every garden has at least one nasty, sly, determined serpent.

 Enjoy An Excerpt